vesselapi/integrations/src/platforms/amplitude/README.md

 # Amplitude

 ## Description
-Amplitude is a digital analytics platform that gives self-service visibility into the entire customer journey.
+Amplitude is a tech company that provides advanced analytical tools and software to help businesses optimize their digital products.
+They use customer data to drive growth, focusing on user behavior to improve overall engagement and conversion rates.